 - Inertia: is asked.
 If you have selected and bought your shares according to the analysis described above, there is no reason to be nervous about stock market fluctuations.

-- Change your target approach when buying a share: Rather than capitalizing on profits, dividends must be in the foreground and you should develop the same patience as a home-owner.
+- Change your target approach when buying a share: Instead of capitalizing on profits, dividends must be in the foreground and you should develop the same patience as you would for a property you use.

 3 Tips: Speculation - but right!

 Speculation is the assumption that we can look to the future.
 The punter speculates on a change in his favor.
 He believes he knows how a security or currency evolves to gain a financial advantage in the future.
 Speculation may be directed towards rising (bullish speculation) or falling prices (bearish speculation).